Skip to contents

 #> A small p-value means the model may be mis-specified.
 Check the

-#> specification of each relationship in your model.
+#> specification of each relationship in your model, noting that the

 ## For the example above, (correctly) assuming a quadratic relationship